karanimaina/DroneService/README.md

-# DroneService
-# BAKERY PRODUCT  REST API application
+# DRONE REST API application

-The REST API to the bakery product  application  is described below.
+The REST API to the Drone application  is described below.

-## Create a new product
+## Create a new Drone

 ### Request